Learn about an opportunity to mentor younger students within the College of Social Sciences and Humanities!

 - Providing examples of curricular, extracurricular, and experiential learning pathways by sharing stories of lived experiences

 Who Are the Peer Mentors?

-Select a major from the sub-menu to meet the Fall 2018 peer mentors.
+Select a major from the sub-menu to meet their fall 2017 peer mentors.
 These students applied to the program in April on their own accord or at the recommendation of their academic advisor, co-op coordinator, or program/department faculty.
 A faculty member in each program/department ultimately confirmed their acceptance into the peer mentoring program.